-¿Por Qué No? is yet another hole-in-the wall taqueria to grace Portland, this time in the burgeoning Mississippi area.
-Located just 500 feet north of Fremont on Mississippi, it is a small converted garage with a dozen tables inside, a recently converted and covered area next door, and a choice of tables and benches on the sidewalk out front.
+¿Por Qué No? is yet another hole-in-the-wall taqueria to grace Portland, this time in the burgeoning Mississippi area.
+Located just 500 feet north of Fremont on Mississippi, it is a converted garage with a dozen tables inside, a recently converted and covered area next door, and a choice of tables and benches on the sidewalk out front.
 Service is very casual – just order at the counter from the small menu and find a table.
 They’ll bring the food to you.

-Ten varieties of tacos are available:
+Twelve tacos are available:

-- Pollo Verde – Draper Valley chicken braised in tomatillo salsa and served with salsa verde, onions and cilantro – $2.75
+- Pollo Verde – Draper Valley chicken braised in tomatillo salsa and served with salsa verde, onions and cilantro – $3.25.

-- Pescado – Cornmeal encrusted Alaskan cod served with crema, cabbage, salsa verde, onion, cilantro and pineapple $3.50
+- Pescado – Cornmeal encrusted Alaskan cod served with crema, cabbage, salsa verde, onion, cilantro and pineapple $4

-- Camarones – Wild shrimp, sautéed with chili seasoning and served with crema, cabbage, salsa verde, onion, cilantro and pineapple $4
+- Camarones – Wild shrimp, sautéed with chili seasoning and served with crema, cabbage, salsa verde, onion, cilantro and pineapple $4.75.

 I think ¿Por Qué No? is just fine, and I like to know that the ingredients are of prime quality and sustainably caught – owner Bryan Steelman is a big believer in using fresh, natural ingredients, and their provenance is listed on the menu.
-Obviously this is going to drive the price up a bit, but it doesn’t seem to keep people away.
-However, some in the food community still complain that $3 for a taco is too much.
+Obviously, this is going to drive the price up a bit, but it doesn’t seem to keep people away.
+However, some in the food community still complain that $3.25 for a taco is too much.
 One of the reasons for the higher prices is their commitment to sustainability. ¿Por Qué No? uses local hormone and antibiotic-free meats, line-caught fish, wild shrimp from sustainable fisheries, Viridian Farms produce, etc. They also use rice bran oil in their fryer, which is a healthier choice.
 Furthermore, waste oil is used as gas in their vehicle, and servers are actually given a living wage and offered medical/dental insurance.
 This commitment carries through in the food and service, and you feel good about eating there.
 A second complaint I’ve heard is that the tacos are too small.
 Spend some time in ‘real’ Mexico, and you’ll find they are the traditional size.

-On my visits the crowd is a melting pot of all kinds of people from the area, which makes good people watching.
+On my visits, the crowd is a melting pot of all kinds of people from the area, which makes good people watching.
 Even though there always seems to be a line when I go, the service is excellent and relaxed; the staff came out to the sidewalk several times to make sure we had everything we needed.
 Ask for the extra bottles of salsa as they can add a bit of kick when needed.

 It is obvious they care about the food.
 Like many of the better Portland restaurants, Unlike many places, tortillas are made fresh by hand and are just the right thickness, though they can be a bit gummy at times.
 An email from the owner said they are addressing the issue.